-Misty & The SandMan’s Stage Hypnosis Boot Camp will take place at two fairs in 2021
+Misty & The SandMan’s Stage Hypnosis Boot Camp 2023

-Allowing people to work with us one-on-one has many advantages.
-Having a boot camp in Canada is also exciting, and this one is limited to two students only.
-An advantage to the one-on-one boot camps includes watching Misty and Alan perform multiple shows.
-You will also be able to do tag-ins (tag-ins are part of our show, but do not do an entire show by yourself) to our show if you need a slower progression to complete solo shows.
+An advantage to one-on-one stage hypnosis training is watching others perform multiple shows.
+You will also be able to do tag-ins (tag-ins are part of other people’s shows, but do not do an entire show by yourself) if you need a slower progression to complete solo shows.

-The group boot camp in Washington State August 17-22 has all the advantages explained on other pages of this website.
+The group boot camp in Fargo, North Dakota, July 7th-16th, has all the advantages explained on other pages of this website.
 It is most empowering to work with people also working on their acts, and it gives you a lot of permission to fail and struggle because you won’t be struggling alone.

-The big Group Boot Camp August 17-22 in Centralia, WA, is really exciting because it is a six-day fair with over 80,000 attendance.
-We will meet for 1-1/2 days before the fair for orientation & classroom time, so expect to arrive on August 15th.
-We gather for dinner and an after-dinner evening meet-up.
+last year, the Group Boot Camp 2022 in Centralia, WA, was exciting because it was a six-day fair with over 75,000 attendance.
+We met for one day & an evening meal before the fair for orientation & classroom time.
+Students arrived on August 14th and August 15th.
+We gathered for dinner and an after-dinner evening meet-up on the 14th.

 I encourage you to arrive a day early.
-We go over basic sound reinforcement and video camera basics.
-This helps because these are things that need to be repeated to get to know them well.
-If we get the basic instruction out of the way a day before we work on our shows, then it is one less thing I pile onto you while you are focusing on memorizing your scripts.
+We learn sound reinforcement and video basics.
+These things must be repeated to get to know them.
+If we get the basic instruction out of the way a day before we work on our shows, it is one less thing to learn as we focus on memorizing scripts and developing routines.

-We all go to dinner together every night.
-Here we meet, mingle, and go over notes of the day.
+We all go to dinner together each night.
+Here we met, mingled, and review the day’s notes.
 Everyone gets to share their insights as well.
-We find local restaurants that hopefully serve adult beverages and are open late, where we pow-wow about how the day went.
+We find local restaurants that serve adult beverages and are open late, where we pow-wow how the day went.
 This builds camaraderie.

-A day before the fair begins, we will walk through the Fairgrounds and set up our equipment.
+A day before the fair began, we visited the Fairgrounds and set up our equipment.
 We need to be prepared to do shows the day the fair opens.
 We go over scripts, possibly do some yoga, maybe vocal exercises, perhaps some improv games, and talk about entering and exiting the stage.
-We will make sure people have music and a list of routines they will do.
+We never stop working on our music and our list of routines.

 The rest of the week takes place on the fairgrounds.
-Each performer will do one show a day.
-We will do as many shows as possible each day, gathering a fresh audience shortly after they disperse so the next performer can get on stage and begin as quickly as possible.
+Each performer did one or more shows each day.
+We do as many shows as possible each day, gathering new audiences shortly after they disperse so the next performer can get on stage and begin as quickly as possible.

 This is a Boot Camp.
-Many think it will be an eight-hour day, like in a classroom, but many days maybe 12-14 hours.
+Many think it will be an eight-hour day, like in a classroom, but many days are 12-14 hours.

 Lifelong friendships are created because we are all like-minded with similar goals and interests: to do Stage Hypnosis Shows and get paid a fair market price.

-The SandMan’s Stage Hypnosis Boot Camp is at the Western Montana Fair, Missoula, MT, August 5-11, 2019.
+The SandMan’s Stage Hypnosis Boot Camp was at the Western Montana Fair, Missoula, MT, August 5-11, 2019.

-The lodging for the Stage Hypnosis Boot Camp in Missoula, MT, was a house we rented through Airbnb.
-The price for staying at the AIRBNB was 1/2 the price of a hotel at past Boot Camps.
+The lodging for the Stage Hypnosis Boot Camp in Missoula, MT, was a house we rented through Airbnb and the price was 1/2 the price of a hotel at past Boot Camps.

 We had six students, Lisa and myself, for a total of eight people.

-We did a day and a half of classroom training about sound and video as we used the equipment in our hypnosis shows at the fair.
+We did a day, and a half of classroom training about sound and video as we used the equipment in our hypnosis shows at the fair.
 This basic introduction took place before the fair opened.
-Most students arrived the Sunday before, some on Monday, the first day of Boot Camp.
-We will gather for our first pow-wow just before dinner, then went to dinner together.
+Most students arrived the Sunday before.
+Some arrived on Monday, the first day of Boot Camp.
+We gathered for our first pow-wow just before dinner, then went to dinner together.
 Following dinner, we went over sound system operation and video.

-On the second day, we walked through the Fairgrounds and set up our performance space.
+We walked through the Fairgrounds on the second day and set up our performance space.
 We needed to be prepared to do shows on the third day – the fair’s first day.
-We went over scripts, did some yoga, some vocal exercises, and talk about entering and exiting the stage.
+We went over scripts, did some yoga and vocal exercises, and talked about entering and exiting the stage.
 We touched on helping people organize their music for their show if they were ready.

-The next five days took place on the fairgrounds.
+The following five days took place on the fairgrounds.
 Most performers did one show each day.
-One student needed to leave early, so we allowed him to do extra shows early in the week, and others did more shows later in the week.
-We did as many shows as possible each day, gathering a fresh audience shortly after they disperse so the next performer could get on stage and begin as quickly as possible.
+However, one student needed to leave early, so we allowed him to do extra shows earlier in the week; others did more later.
+We did as many shows as possible each day, gathering a new audience shortly after they dispersed so the next performer could get on stage and begin as quickly as possible.

-Every night we gathered for a meal after leaving the fairgrounds and went over the notes Lisa and I each took about each of the hypnosis shows performed that day.
-Many days we cooked dinner at the Airbnb, and this worked out really nicely.
+Every night we gathered for a meal after leaving the fairgrounds and reviewed the notes Lisa and I took about each of the hypnosis shows performed that day.
+Many days we cooked dinner at the Airbnb.
+This worked out nicely.

-I never realized this would happen, but lifelong friendships have been created at these boot camps.
-It makes sense because we are all like-minded with a similar goal and interest: to do Stage Hypnosis Shows and get paid a fair market price for doing them.
+Lifelong friendships have been created at these boot camps.
+It makes sense because we are all like-minded with a similar goal and interest: to do Stage Hypnosis Shows and get paid a fair market price for them.